SymphonyOSF/oss-allegro-examples/docs/ToDoListExample/DeleteFirstItem.md

 simply catch __NotFoundException__ then they will see the same effect in both cases.
 Callers have the option to deal with both cases but are therefore not required to do so.

+## Physical Deletion
+Chat messages, and other objects created by the Symphony chat application, are retained for a fixed period (which may be determined by the owner of the pod).
+The Allegro API allows for the creation of potentially large volumes of data, and it may be that the owner of this data decides that not only do they wish to logically delete the data but they wish to avoid future storage charges for that data immediately.

+In order to facilitate this, Allegro provides a PHYSICAL delete mode.
+When an object is physically deleted it is removed from all sequences (absolute as well as current) and it is physically removed from the indexes making it inaccessible by most means.
+The purpose of the physical deletion is to avoid storage costs however and it does not guarantee that all copies of the data will be removed or that the object will be inaccessible.

+The process of physical deletion involves the client sending a signed DeletedObject to the server, which will be retained for some period as evidence that the object was indeed removed deliberately.